yanbo-huang/Coherent-Point-Drift-Python/README.md

 # Coherent-Point-Drift-Python
 This is the course project of Medical Visualization.
-The main goal of this project is to reimplement Coherent Point Drift using python.This project is supervised by [Clinical Graphics](https://www.clinicalgraphics.com/)
+The main goal of this project is to reimplement Coherent Point Drift using python.

 ## Schedule
 **week1:** Working example (prototype)(**21/12/2015**)